 When Other Treatments Are Necessary

 If the situation grows out of hand or the infestation continues to spread, then you’ll need to contact a company for professional help.
 Although you may try to keep the infestation under control, Aprehend can only do so much.
-The best method for clearing out lots of bed bugs at once is to use heat treatment, which is just as safe and effective as Aprehend.
+The best method for clearing out lots of bed bugs at once is to use heat treatment, which is just as safe, but even more effective as Aprehend.

 Are the Bed Bugs Getting Out of Hand?

 Bed bugs can spread quickly, and by the time you find them, it may already be too late to act with a spray.
 Contact Bed Bug Barbeque, LLC in Lakewood, Ohio!
-We use heat treatment to eradicate bed bugs and we offer entire home sanitation treatments.
+We use heat treatment to eradicate bed bugs and we offer entire-home treatments.
 Contact Bed Bug Barbeque, LLC today for a FREE quote at (216) 221-1227.